jmscslgroup/can_to_ros/README.md

 # can_to_ros
-Read CAN messges from csv file, and decode msgs with id=180 to speed (m/s).
-It also publishes the speed to ROS topic /vehicle/vel, and generates a bag file.
+Read CAN messges from csv file, and decode msgs with id=180, 37, 869.
 ### Prerequisites

 ROS melodic